EthanGilles/nvim/README.md

 | <kbd>Ctrl</kbd>+<kbd>k</kbd>              | Move up a selection in the menu     |
 | <kbd>ESC</kbd>                            | Exit the Telescope menu             |

+Other keymaps for opening different Telescope windows can be found [here](#fuzzy-finding)

 ### UltiSnips
 I am using UltiSnips for snippet completion.
 To add a snippet, type ':UltiSnipsEdit' within the filetype that you want to add a snippet for.